top of page

 Biography

-Brieley has performed as pianist in many roles - as concerto soloist, recital soloist, chamber musician, vocal and choir accompanist - and for many situations, including for live radio broadcasts, live and studio recordings, and for educational programs, such as Musica Viva in Schools.
-Her performance activities have included many festival appearances - for The Piano Mill, Festival of Voices, Queensland Music Festival, Australian Piano Duo Festival, Sydney and Newcastle Fringe Festivals, Tyalgum and Bangalow Festivals - and collaborations with many ensembles, such as Ensemble Trivium, Australia Piano Quartet, Radu Cello Ensemble, Collusion, Topology and the Queensland Symphony Orchestra Chamber Players.
+Brieley has been invited to perform at many festivals - such as The Piano Mill, Festival of Voices, Queensland Music Festival, Australian Piano Duo Festival, Sydney and Newcastle Fringe Festivals, Tyalgum and Bangalow Festivals - and she frequently collaborates with ensembles, such as Ensemble Trivium, Australia Piano Quartet, Radu Cello Ensemble, Collusion, Topology and the Queensland Symphony Orchestra Chamber Players.

-In 2013, Brieley was awarded a Winston Churchill Fellowship, which took her to the Netherlands, United Kingdom and New York, and in 2016, Brieley completed doctoral studies on scholarship at Griffith University.
-Major related creative projects included the critically acclaimed Mahler: Symphony No.2 'Resurrection' arranged for 2 pianos, 8 hands for Melba Records; working with Collusion Music as an ensemble in residence at the Queensland Conservatorium; and performing many concerts with with Artico Ensemble, an ensemble promoting concert performance in community venues.
+Brieley was the National Keyboard Winner of the 2006 ABC Young Performers Awards, awarded Second Placing in the 2010 Kerikeri National Piano Competition (New Zealand), and she is a 2013 Fellow of the Winston Churchill Trust which took her to London, the Netherlands and New York.
+In 2016 Brieley completed doctoral studies on scholarship at Griffith University.
+Major related creative projects included the critically acclaimed Mahler: Symphony No.2 'Resurrection' arranged for 2 pianos, 8 hands for Melba Records; working with Collusion Music as an ensemble in residence at the Queensland Conservatorium; and performing numerous concerts with Artico Ensemble, an ensemble promoting concert performance in local venues.

-Brieley has been based in Sydney since 2020 after being offered the position as Lecturer in Classical Piano at the Australian Institute of Music in Sydney, which she held until leaving in 2024.
-A dedicated piano teacher, Brieley has assisted many beginner pianists with creation of a strong foundation, and her more advanced students have graduated with bachelor and masters degrees, attained AMEB Diplomas from as young as ten years old, been prizewinners in piano competitions and eisteddfods, and auditioned successfully for acceptance into specialised performance-focused programs and tertiary degrees.
-Brieley has adjudicated for organisations such as the Queensland Conservatorium, University of Queensland and Sydney Eisteddfod, and is a Steinway Educational Partner.
+Teaching positions held by Brieley have included being the first Head of Piano at the New England Conservatorium of Music in regional New South Wales and Lecturer in Classical Piano at the Australian Institute of Music in Sydney.
+Brieley is a Steinway Educational Partner and her students have graduated with bachelor and masters degrees, attained AMEB Diplomas from as young as ten years old, been prizewinners in competitions and eisteddfods, and auditioned successfully for acceptance into specialised performance-focused programs and tertiary degrees.
+Brieley has been an adjudicator/examiner for organisations such as the Queensland Conservatorium, University of Queensland School of Music, Sydney Eisteddfod and the Sydney Conservatorium High School.
+Brieley’s main teachers and mentors have included Pamela Page, Max Olding, Oleg Stepanov, Natasha Vlassenko, Timothy Young, Rita Reichman and Stephen Emmerson.

 Video